 John Works, Director of Project & Transaction Advisory Services

 Mr. Works is an energy sector expert with more than 30 years of experience including 18 years working in developing countries and managing large U.S. government-funded international development projects.
-His has creative deal structuring capabilities and innovative financing approaches employing project finance principles based on contracted cash flows through deep understanding of full cycle financing requirements for energy power projects via public-private partnership structures.
+He has creative deal structuring capabilities and innovative financing approaches employing project finance principles based on contracted cash flows through deep understanding of full cycle financing requirements for energy power projects via public-private partnership structures.
 John provides strategic and business development leadership and support on energy projects for donors, project developers, finance providers, government agencies, and other stakeholders, including capture and drafting of energy sector proposals for new business, as well as project management of existing projects, due diligence, operational improvement, restructuring, risk management, and corporate governance.
 He has experience designing and implementing energy sector policies, rules, and regulations, including those governing power purchase and production sharing agreements, as well as competitive tender design and implementation.
-John served as a senior transaction advisor on the $148-million Power Africa five-year technical assistance program.
+John served as the first Senior Transaction Advisor on the $148-million Power Africa five-year technical assistance program.
 He speaks English and is proficient in French.
 He holds a BA in Political Science, a JD in International Law, and an advanced degree in International Economics.

 Mike Sines, Defense Market Development Lead